 Soft or Toasty Garlic Bread Recipe

-There are several ways to make and twist your garlic bread depending on how you want to enjoy it, soft or toasty.
-Those methods are slightly different:
+There are several ways to make your garlic bread depending on how you want to enjoy it; soft or toasty.
+These methods are slightly different:

 - Toasty garlic bread: To create a crispy exterior, cut the bread into 1-inch slices, spread with butter and garlic.
-Then bake them open-faced in the oven until crunchy and the bread has irresistible golden edges.
+Then bake them open-faced in the oven until crunchy with the bread developing irresistible golden edges.

 Tips for the Best Garlic Bread

-- Prep garlic: Garlic has the most strong aroma in its raw form.
-For that reason, many people love to cook it in some way, which mellows the flavor considerably.
+- Prep garlic: Garlic has the strongest aroma in its raw form.
+For that reason, many people like to cook it in some way, which mellows the flavor considerably.

-For this garlic bread recipe, fresh garlic is stir-fried in hot butter until fragrant, resulting in a creamy texture with an irresistible nutty taste.
+For this recipe, fresh garlic is stir-fried in hot butter until fragrant, resulting in a creamy texture with a gorgeous nutty taste.

 - The herbs: You can combine some additional herbs in the recipe to complement the flavor experience.
-Parsley is the most common option since it garnishes the dish with the vibrant green color while bringing a pop of freshness.
+Parsley is the most common option since it garnishes the dish with that familiar vibrant green color while bringing a pop of freshness.